 Once safe to exit, a SIP will need to be ventilated and vacated once the plume has passed.

 Removing personnel through evacuation is not always possible.
-A multitude of factors, including the lack of adequate pre-warning, will significantly impact the emergency action undertaken.
+Many factors, including the lack of adequate pre-warning, will significantly impact the emergency action undertaken.
 As a primary means of protection, sheltering in place is the most survivable option when evacuation is not possible.
 Read More.